Shopping for a new Subaru Legacy?

 By dialing up the Legacy's width and wheelbase, Subaru's found more interior space than any other mid-sizer--a technical distinction maybe, but a great use of space nonetheless.
 The Legacy has 119.6 cubic feet of passenger and trunk space, which slides in just beneath the Feds' 120-cubic-foot definition of a "large" car.
 Front-seat space is great, but the seats need a lot of incline to provide leg support.
 The back seat's space is better arranged than all its competition save for the Accord, and trunk space is good, as is in-car storage.

-The Legacy has already earned top 'good' results in every category from the Insurance Institute for Highway Safety (IIHS) -- and the Top Safety Pick+ award -- while results aren't out yet from the National Highway Traffic Safety Administration (NHTSA).
+The Legacy has already earned top 'good' results in every category from the Insurance Institute for Highway Safety (IIHS) -- and the Top Safety Pick+ award -- as well as five stars in every category and subcategory of testing from the National Highway Traffic Safety Administration (NHTSA).
+It's one of the few models we give a perfect '10' to in Safety.

 Among other features, the Legacy's new infotainment system wipes Subaru's slate clean.
 We've spent a lot of time with their former system; it's poorly thought out and difficult to use.
 The new system comes at least with a pretty 6.2-inch multi-function touchscreen, one that's controlled via big tiles and icons, and has swipe and tap gesture control.
 It behaves a lot like GM's MyLink and IntelliLink systems, down to the ability to set favorites across any media, from Bluetooth streaming to AM to XM favorites.
 The stock system also includes an iPod/USB port, HD radio, an auxiliary input, Bluetooth hands-free calling and audio streaming, and integration for Pandora and Aha streaming services.